+The finest remote workers are passionate about their employment and take pleasure in their work.
+When you don't enjoy what you do, your bed seems really inviting.
 For whatever reason, most people experience a sense of dread on Sunday nights.
 Analyze that feeling if you get it.
 If you despise working in customer service, you'll probably despise working in customer service at home as well.

 You're undoubtedly ready to storm the virtual gates of the remote job world if you're still reading.